austin-duvall/wsiw/README.md

 # Run WSIW

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).In the project directory, you can run:
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, you can run:

 ### `npm start`